MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/4-network-protocols.md

 A network address is a unique identifier that identifies a network-enabled device.
 A network-enabled device might have more than one address type.
 Although there are more address types, for this discussion, we'll focus on only two of these address types.

 The first type is a media access control (MAC) address that identifies the network interface on the hardware level.
-The second type is an Internet Protocol (IP) address that identifies die network interface on a software level.
+The second type is an Internet Protocol (IP) address that identifies the network interface on a software level.

 We'll explore these two address types in more detail later.